zaiisao/Documentation/en/Agora Platform/security.md

 ### Access Dashboard

-Customers can access the customer dashboard through the Web or Restful API to check the Media Server Logs and Analytics Data.
+Customers can access the customer dashboard through the Web or RESTful API to check the Media Server Logs and Analytics Data.

 > The dashboard identity is linked to an email address provided by the customer.